 Field Experience - Field-based experiences will be required in a number of courses.
-Every student enrolled in the Ed.
-S. program will be required to complete a major field project which results in a culminating experience such as the completion and presentation of an action research project, an evaluation project, or an in-depth study of a contemporary issue or practice in education.
+Students enrolled in the Ed.S. program will be required to complete a major field project that results in a culminating experience such as the completion and presentation of an action research project, an evaluation project, or an in-depth study of a contemporary issue or practice in education.
 Specialist Seminar (ELPA 6220) will provide a framework for the culminating experience.
-This seminar should not be taken before at least 24 semester credits have been completed in the Ed.
-S. program.
+This seminar should not be taken before at least 24 semester credits have been completed in the Ed.S. program.

 Evaluation - The evaluation of an advanced graduate student is a function of instructors and a graduate committee.
-The latter has full authority for program planning and the evaluation of oral and written preliminary and final examinations, provided that all university and departmental requirements have been met.
+The latter has full authority for program planning and the evaluation of written and/or oral final comprehensive examinations, provided that all university and departmental requirements have been met.
 Graduate committees will consider the student's professional purposes and needs, progress in terms of individually planned programs, writing and speaking ability, general competence, apparent propensity for their intended profession, and state certification requirements.
-To be cleared for the award of the Educational Specialist degree, a student must be recommended by the graduate committee, whose chair will report to the Deans of the College of Education and of the Graduate School, and the program.
+To be cleared for the award of the Educational Specialist degree, a student must be recommended by the graduate committee, whose chair will report to the Deans of the College of Education and of the Graduate School, and the program coordinator that the student has fulfilled the requirements of the program.

 Beginning Administrator Endorsement - The applicant for endorsement as principal or district-level supervisor must hold a teacher's professional certificate.
 The applicant should have completed the approved program in educational leadership.
-The applicant must have had a minimum of 3 years of successful teaching experience and/or administrative experience in grades for which the certification is sought.
+The applicant must have had a minimum of three years of successful teaching experience and/or administrative experience in grades for which the certification is sought.
 The applicant must successfully pass the examination required by the Tennessee Department of Education.
 All students must successfully complete an appropriate, supervised, Standard Ninety-Day Internship or Alternative Ninety-Day Internship as part of the planned program to be eligible for the Professional Administrative Endorsement.